-To determine the value of {ay}, a large number of experiments were carried out in the field as well as in the laboratory on undisturbed and disturbed specimens.
+To determine the value of ay, a large number of experiments were carried out in the field as well as in the laboratory on undisturbed and disturbed specimens.
 For this purpose, the area of Asahi city in Chiba prefecture has been considered, which were affected by the 2011 East-Japan earthquake leading liquefaction, which is along the costal line of Pacific Ocean as shown Figure 3.

-Based on geotechnical investigation, soil borings carried out in six selected locations of the area are shown in figure 5.
-One of the detailed soil profiles, HG-S-1, is shown in Figure 4.
-In order to extract undisturbed specimens, three different samplers, the thin-wall tube sampler, the triple tube sampler and the Denison sampler, are utilized based on the depth and the type of soil.
+Based on geotechnical investigation, soil borings were carried out in six selected situations of that area as shown in figure 5.
+One of those detailed soil profiles, HG-S-1, is shown in figure 4.
+In order to extract undisturbed specimen, three different samplers, i.e. the thin-wall tube sampler, the triple tube sampler and the Denison sampler, are utilized based on the depth and the type of soil.

-THE PROCEDURE OF CYCLIC TRIAXIAL TEST AND \mathbf{V}{S} MEASUREMENT IN LABORATORY
+THE PROCEDURE OF CYCLIC TRIAXIAL TEST AND VS MEASUREMENT IN LABORATORY

-After setting up the enclosed frozen specimens in rubber membrane, 100 mm long and 50 mm in diameter, in the chamber of cyclic traxial, it was permitted to thaw approximately 1-2 hours while employing a low vacuum of 20 kN/m2.
+After setting up the enclosed frozen specimens in rubber membrane, 100 mm long and 50 mm in diameter, in the chamber of cyclic traxial, it was permitted to thaw approximately 1-2 hours while employing a slight 20 kN/m vacuum.
 Then, carbon dioxide was gradually percolated into the specimens for 30-60 minutes based on the amount of fine content.
-Next, the de-aired water was permitted to enter the specimens so that the B-value becomes more than 96% by applying 200 kN/m2 back pressure.
-Then, the specimens were consolidated at specified effective confining pressure based on the depth of undisturbed specimens in soil profile.
+Next, the de-aired water was permitted to enter the specimens so that the B-value becomes more than 96% by applying 200 kN/m back pressure.
+Then, let the specimens in soil profile.
 As soon as the consolidation of specimen was fully accomplished in a drained condition for approximately 30-90 minutes, it was subjected to cyclic axial load in the form of 1 Hz sinusoidal wave in undrained condition until the axial deformation reached up to 10%.
-Once the cyclic loading was finalized, the water inside the specimen was permitted to drain out in order to measure its volume change after approximately 30-60 minutes drainage.
+Once the cyclic loading was finalized, the water inside the specimen was permitted to come out in order to measure the its volume change after approximately 30-60 minutes drainage.

-Immediately after full consolidation, the V_s was measured twice by means of a new device -termed "shear wave monitoring apparatus"- which is attached to the cyclic triaxial apparatus.
+Immediately after fully consolidation, the $V_s$ were measured twice by means of a new device -termed "shear wave monitoring apparatus"- which is attached to the cyclic triaxial apparatus.

 Figure 3.
-Asahi site for sampling location
+Situations of Asahi Site for sampling